How to Meet Your LinkedIn Sales Quota with a Lead Generation Agency

 Four Possible Types of Cooperation with Lead Generation Agencies

-The key to successful lead generation is communication, and a good agency will make sure that there is a constant two-way dialogue between your company and the agency.
+The key to successful lead generation is communication, and a good agency will ensure constant two-way dialogue between your company and the agency.
 There are several ways in which you and the agency can work together to bring in more leads:

 1. Retainer agencies.
 A retainer agency works like a normal service, with a fixed rate for a specified period of time.

 2. Pay-per-lead agencies.
 These agencies charge you per lead.
-You only get charged when they find someone who wants to buy from you, though.
+You only get charged when they find someone who wants to buy from you.

 3. Campaign-based agencies.
 In this scenario, you and the agency agree to work together on one campaign at a time.
-For instance, you might work with an agency to help you promote a single product or event, or you might sign on for a full campaign to promote your brand in a specific region.
+For instance, you might work with an agency to help promote a single product or event or sign on for a full campaign to promote your brand in a specific region.

 No-risk lead generation services ensure that you only pay for what you get.
-When no leads are generated, you get a full refund of your unallocated money.
+You get a full refund of your unallocated money when no leads are generated.

 Tips for Working with a LinkedIn Lead Generation Agency

-Before you start to work with a lead generation agency, make sure you have a good idea of what they can do for your business.
-Remember that not every agency is right for every business, and you should never be afraid to shop around.
+Before you start working with a lead generation agency, ensure you have a good idea of what they can do for your business.
+Remember that not every agency is right for every business; you should never be afraid to shop around.

 Ask these questions: